Beat the heat with our picks of the best water playgrounds in Singapore for FREE water play!

 Image courtesy of CPG Consultants

-Located at the Pond Gardens in the upper half of Bishan-Ang Mo Kio Park (closer to Upper Thomson Road), this water play area is one of the most engaging we’ve seen.
+Located at the Pond Gardens in the upper half of Bishan-Ang Mo Kio Park (closer to Upper Thomson Road), this water playground is one of the most engaging we’ve seen.
 It’s less about running through fountains and spraying water jets, and more about kids learning how to control and direct water (while still having loads of fun!).
 Little ones can open and close sluice gates, follow streams down gentle slopes and play with the moveable barriers along the channels.
-There are toilets nearby for changing, and you can grab some lunch at nearby GRUB when the hunger pains strike.
+There are toilets nearby for changing.

 Opposite Blk 223, Ang Mo Kio Ave 1, Singapore 560223

-We can’t wait to see what NParks has planned for this space!
-Jacob Ballas Children’s Garden at the Singapore Botanic Gardens is a great place to while away a day with the kids (read all about it here) so we’re super excited to see the revamped water play area when it reopens in October.
+Jacob Ballas Children’s Garden at the Singapore Botanic Gardens is a great place to while away a day with the kids (read all about it here).

 Water playground deets: Jacob Ballas, Botanic Gardens, 481, Bukit Timah Road, Singapore 259769

 The water play area here isn’t large, but it’s a nice spot for little ones to cool off after scooting along the Park Connector and checking out Punggol Waterway.
 There are plenty of water jets encircling the splash pad, and a series of bright orange arches spraying water that kids will enjoy running through.
 Bring sand toys and enjoy some sensory play in the sandpit next to the water play area.
 There are toilets and vending machines nearby, and plenty of shaded benches.

 Water playground deets: Punggol Waterway, 10 Sentul Crescent, Singapore 828851